stollander33/docs/docs/users/user_guide.md

 6. #### Upgrade completed

-Your upgrade procedure is completed, your are now able to restart your stack
+Your upgrade procedure is completed, you are now able to restart your stack

 `rapydo start`

-Please not that this step could require new builds and take some time (first time only)
+Please note that this step could require new builds and take some time to start (first time only).
+The *--rebuild* option (previous step) is able to recreate builds that need to be updated but does not create missing builds.
+Missing builds will be created during the start procedure.
+If you want to create your builds before the start procedure, you can execute `rapydo build`

 [Back to the index](#index-of-contents)